LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [On Being a Bad Manager](https://m.signalvnoise.com/on-being-a-bad-manager-e56e1fb3d9dc) - by Jason Fried.
 Takeaway: "Observation is no substitute for doing."

+- [On Being an Engineering Manager](http://codeplease.io/2018/01/15/on-being-an-engineering-manager/) - by Rui Peres.
+Takeaway: Filter out the noise, be optimistic, prioritize company/team/individual, and other tips.

 - [On Leadership vs Management](https://dbsmasher.com/2017/09/30/on-leadership-vs-management/) - by dbsmasher.
 Takeaway: a "flight of ideas" about the ability of all members of an organization to be leaders, and what to do to cultivate that mindset (and what not to do.

 - [Our 6 Must Reads for Scaling Yourself as a Leader](http://firstround.com/review/our-6-must-reads-for-scaling-yourself-as-a-leader/) - by FirstRound.
 Takeaway: Comes with outside resources that support six planks.
 Understand and engineer your calendar around your energy (physical, emotional and mental); say "not now, not ever" using "no" templates; avoid decision debt — create process and structure that doesn't need you; challenge the "when" to make speed a habit; beat burnout with prioritization and communication techniques; and balance internal and external movitations to see yourself and decisions more clearly.